BertaGN/WebScraping/README.md

 ### Scrape Customer Support Emails

-The `scraping.js` script extracts customer support names and emails from the webpage [https://reviewpro.shijigroup.com/team#contact](https://reviewpro.shijigroup.com/team#contact).
+The `scrapeContact.js` script extracts customer support names and emails from the webpage [https://reviewpro.shijigroup.com/team#contact](https://reviewpro.shijigroup.com/team#contact).

-To run the script, execute the following command: `node scraping.js`
+To run the script, execute the following command: `scrapeContact.js`

 The script will extract the customer support details and display them in the console.